ben-may3031/wazoku_test/readme.md

 The TF-IDF weight for idea i and term t is then evaluated as follows:

 - The term frequency (TF) for term t in idea i is the number of times t appears in the description for i.
-Let us denote the TF for term t in idea i as TF_(t, i).
+Let us denote the TF for term t in idea i as TF_(i, t).
-- The TF-IDF weight for idea i and term t, denoted TF-IDF_(t, i) is then given by TF_(t, i) * IDF_t.
+- The TF-IDF weight for idea i and term t, denoted TF-IDF_(i, t) is then given by TF_(i, t) * IDF_t.
+- NORMALISATION!!!!!

-For each idea i, we store the collection of TF-IDF_(t, i) weights for all t in the vocabulary.
+For each idea i, we store the collection of normalised TF-IDF_(i, t) weights for all t in the vocabulary.

 ## Cosine similarity algorithm

+The cosine simlarity of two vectors is the cosine of the angle between the vectors.
+TF-IDF TO VECTOR BIT!!!!
+Since TF-IDF weights for an idea are already normalised, the cosine similarity of the TF-IDF weights associated with idea i and those associated with idea j is given by the sum of TF-IDF_(t, i) * TF-IDF_(t, j) over all terms t in the vocabulary.

 ## Getting started